slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 * `analog_current_scale` (*Optional*, boolean): If enabled, VREF input can adjust currents between 0 to IRUN.
 Defaults to `False` meaning the input is ignored and currents will match settings set by `tmc2209.currents`.

 > [!NOTE]
 *VREF is often a tiny potentiometer.
 Setting IRUN to 31 will allow VREF adjustments in the full current range allowed by the sense resistors (rsense).
-Setting IRUN to 16 reduces the range by ~50%.
-IRUN effectively set the upper limit for what VREF can scale to.*
+Setting IRUN to 16 narrows that range to ~50%. **IRUN effectively sets the upper limit for what VREF can scale to.***

 * `clock_frequency` (*Optional*, frequency): Timing reference for all functionalities of the driver.
 Defaults to 12MHz, which all drivers are factory calibrated to.
 Only set if using external clock.